anton-k/csound-player/README.md

 Note that several instances can be launched at the same time.
-You can use one playlist for midi instruments, another one for beats and aybe another one for drones.
+You can use one playlist for midi instruments, another one for beats and maybe another one for drones.

 ### todo